Table of Contents

 Potatoes are Nutrient-Rich

 Nutritional profile for a medium white potato?
 Check it.
-110 calories, 35% of your daily C-requirement, fat-free, sodium (salt) free, cholesterol free, and 3 grams of fiber to keep you feeling full after a spud-based meal.
+110 calories, 35% of your daily C-requirement, fat-free, sodium (salt) free and 3 grams of fiber to keep you feeling full after a spud-based meal.

 Potatoes also have Vitamin B1 (thiamin) for growth, development, nervous system and heart function), and Vitamin B6 (pyridoxine) for anemia, red blood cell production, and cognitive health.

 Phytonutrients?
 Oh, right!
-A potato is a vegetable, after all, and as such carries carotenoids for eye health (esp. macular degeneration), Vitamin E (tocopherol) for gut health and anti-inflammatory properties, phenylpropanoids for mitigation of diabetes, stroke, blood pressure, and help with mental acuity; and glycoalkaloids for immune system-boosting and antiviral activity.
+A potato is a vegetable, after all, and as such carries carotenoids for eye health (esp. macular degeneration), Vitamin E (tocopherol) for gut health, phenylpropanoids for mitigation of blood pressure, and help with mental acuity; and glycoalkaloids for immune system-boosting activity.

 Potatoes as Athletic Performance Enhancers